bertkdowns/pyomo-replace/paper/paper.md

 # Abstract

 Chemical process models and Chemical Digital Twins frequently rely on equation-oriented models to encode the behaviour of a factory.
 As equation oriented models grow in complexity, reasoning about their structure becomes harder.
 This paper proposes an alternative workflow to build equation oriented models, inspired by traditional control systems.
+A set of properties for each unit operation is chosen as the set required to fully specify the state.
+These can then be replaced by other variables as required for a specific case.
-An example of this approach is provided in the equation-oriented modelling tool Pyomo.
+This approach is demonstrated in the  equation-oriented modelling tool Pyomo.
 Benefits in model interpretability, maintentance, initialisation, and scaling methods are discussed.
 Various case studies demonstrate how processes can be modelled in this manner, and how these techniques may prove advantageous in a graphical user interface for chemical process design.
 These methods may be adopted by the modelling community to make it easier to build and maintain large equation oriented models.